CMS Physician Referral Data

 The physician referral data analysis will be most useful if you send me an Excel spreadsheet.
 Enter your practice’s NPI numbers and your competitors’ NPI numbers in column A. Provide the group name of the practice or competitor’s practice in column B. Tell me whether the group is a competitor (Y/N) in column C. Other optional information you can send in additional columns includes the providers’ first and last names, their specialty/sub-specialty, the main hospital or facility where they practice, geographic information, or any other information that would be helpful to analyze referrals and market share.
 A sample NPI spreadsheet is included below.
 Contact me using the form below.
 I’ll arrange to get a copy of your NPI spreadsheet.

-I charge $2,500 for the first dataset and $1,500 for additional datasets.
-CMS releases datasets by year and by the interval between the two providers’ interactions with the patient.
-For example, 2015 data with a 30 day interval costs $2,500.
-Additional analyses of other years (2009 – 2014) or intervals (60, 90, 180 days) are $1,500.
+I charge $2,500 for each year analyzed, since CMS releases datasets by year.
 The cost includes uploading and including the custom NPI data described above and an hour of my time to talk live and begin to interpret the data.
 More customization time is available for an additional charge.

 The Sample Analysis spreadsheet below gives you a feel for what your spreadsheet will look like.
 The demo data uses additional fields in the NPI spreadsheet like specialty and provider type to add power and flexibility to the analysis.
 Additional fields are optional and are shown in yellow on the Sample NPI spreadsheet.